 This is the interesting part, because this is where the story deviates from what RTD would do.
 Both the first bit of the episode and the second feel like RTD stories but I can scarcely imagine RTD putting them into the same story: the first has such a joie de vivre, adventure-spirit, fairytale-world kind of feel whilst the second is a remarkably weighty and emotional climax.
 It's also where the intricacy of the plot really comes into play and it's remarkable how Moffat can weave so many elements together which were set up only minutes into the episode: the screaming tentacles, the Smilers, the glasses of water which don't vibrate on deck, the Winders, the masked lady, etc.

-There's a brutal political allegory the likes of which we haven't seen since Vengeance on Varos.
+Liz Ten discovers she has been on the throne for hundreds of years in a beautifully underplayed scene from Sophie Okonedo.
+The ship has no engines but is driven by the brutal torture of a Star Whale in an unpleasant portrayal of vivisection.
+The population is entirely unaware of this because every 5 years they always choose in the voting to press the 'FORGET' button: there's a brutal political allegory the likes of which we haven't seen since Vengeance on Varos.
 The revelations come thick and fast; in fact, The Beast Below is an astonishingly fast-paced episode, not in terms of its action-packed content but in the sheer themes it hits you with one after another.

 I don't know who's better in this episode, Matt Smith or Karen Gillan, and I don't want to have to decide because they are both absolutely off the scale.
 Whether it's Amy floating in the TARDIS, experiencing the wonders of space or the Doctor interfering when he just said he wouldn't or Amy wandering around 'Starship UK' in her nightie, there are plenty of memorable images for the pair.
-In the early scenes, they share the same adventurous spirit - Amy picking the lock, the Doctor investigating the masked lady - and the fun of some of these scenes is phenomenal, especially the disgusting scene where the Doctor explains the gag reflex in Moffat's best joke yet: 'This isn't going to be big on dignity.'
+In the early scenes, they share the same adventurous spirit - Amy picking the lock, the Doctor investigating the masked lady - and the fun of some of these scenes is phenomenal, especially the disgusting scene in the Whale's tongue where the Doctor explains the gag reflex in Moffat's best joke yet: 'This isn't going to be big on dignity.'

-The hilarious Churchill bit at the end is the masterstroke in the masterpiece, with a beautiful shot depicting the cigar-smoking PM, on the phone to the Doctor, in the Cabinet War Rooms and with a shadow menacing the wall behind him: bring on next week!
+The hilarious Churchill bit at the end is the masterstroke in the masterpiece, with a beautiful shot depicting the cigar-smoking PM, on the phone to the Doctor, in the Cabinet War Rooms and with a Dalek shadow menacing the wall behind him: bring on next week!
 All told, The Beast Below will remain in the mind as intelligent, witty, thought-provoking, scary, epic, stunning and ultimately moving, with one of the best depictions of a Doctor-companion dynamic.

 And here's the thing: not all the questions raised might be answered by the end.
 It might not be instantly accessible.
 It might not be on first viewing the most exciting thing you've ever seen.
 But The Beast Below is the kind of episode that is much more rewarding in the long run and for once it is no dumbed-down morality play, but something that only the intelligent will pick up.
 There's very little television like that anymore.